JetBrains/lets-plot-docs/source/index.rst

 Datalore
 ~~~~~~~~

-You can try the Lets-Plot library in `Datalore <https://view.datalore.io/notebook/Zzg9EVS6i16ELQo3arzWsP>`__ where it is available out-of-the-box.
+You can try Lets-Plot in `Datalore <https://datalore.jetbrains.com/view/notebook/Vl3fAET56UBray6rPufmDA>`__ where it is available out-of-the-box.

 Quickstart